RachelSuwan/courses-p-y4-e/chapter1.md

 Terry is providing apples to a friend.
 Her friend needs exactly 8 apples.
 Help Terry determine if she has enough apples.

 `@instructions`
-Create 3 If Statements with the variable apples.
+Create 3 If Statements with the variable apples (it has been pre-defined).
-- the first statement should let her know she has not enough apples with output "not enough"
+1. the first statement should let her know she has not enough apples with output <b>"not enough"</b>
-- the second statement should let her know she has enough apples with output "enough"
+2. the second statement should let her know she has enough apples with output <b>"enough"</b>
-- the third statement should let her know she has more than enough apples with output "more than enough"
+3. the third statement should let her know she has more than enough apples with output <b>"more than enough"</b>

 `@hint`
-- Create an if statement with the condition that apples less than 8
+1. Create an if statement with the condition that apples are less than 8 and uses the print function to create an output
-- Create an if statement with the condition that apples are equal to 8
+2. Create an if statement with the condition that apples are equal to 8 and uses the print function to create an output
-- Create an if statement with the condition that apples are greater than 8
+3. Create an if statement with the condition that apples are greater than 8 and uses the print function to create an output

 `@pre_exercise_code`
 ```{python}